-Abstract- The article deals with the issues related to the development of high-precision multifunctional robotic complexes of modular type that ensure the fulfillment of tasks related to processing operations (cutting, welding, assembling and painting) of large-sized products with high accuracy and productivity.
-The results of the research can be used for transport engineering, shipbuilding, oil and gas and chemical industries.
-The content of the article develops the vibration model of mobile platform with serial manipulator mounted.
+Abstract- The content of the article develops the vibration model of mobile platform with serial manipulator mounted.
 Two main sources of vibration in mobile platform manipulation systems are the ground uncertainties and manipulator motors stiffness.
 Vibration can affect the behavior of the manipulator control system and decrease its dynamic properties.
 One of effective solutions to decrease vibration is to design vibration isolation system.
-To design isolators it is strictly important to perform frequency analysis of the system "mobile platformmanipulator" and to estimate its natural frequencies.
-Developed vibration model is based on the Denavit-Hartenberg convention.
-Platform and manipulator are assumed as one kinematic chain.
-This allows to decrease the number of system's degrees of freedom.
-Motors in manipulator joints are modeled by their stiffness and damping.
-Simulation and frequency analysis is performed.
-Based on simulation results, the model of the platform with vibration isolators (modeled by their stiffness and damping) is developed.
+To design isolators it is strictly important to perform frequency analysis of the system "mobile platform-manipulator" and to estimate its natural frequencies.
+Denavit-Hartenberg convention is implemented to model platform and manipulator as one kinematic chain.
+Based on simulation and frequency response, the model of the platform with vibration isolators in developed.
+Proposed approach can be used to model platforms with different manipulators configuration, such as several manipulators, manipulators on different sides, etc.